Candid V Gel

 Q: What is the main cause of yeast infection?

-- Candida albicans is the fungus which is liable for most of the vaginal yeast infections
+- Candida albicans is the fungus that is liable for most vaginal yeast infections.

 Q: What are the factors which can increase the risk of fungal infection of a vagina?

 - Women who consume antibiotics too often, people with diseases like diabetes, HIV can lead to recurrent vaginal infections.

 - Women wearing tight undergarments, washing the vagina with harsh soaps, birth control pills and steroids can also lead to vaginal infections.